 In keeping with Christ’s teachings, Conestoga Valley Christian Community Services works to meet the various needs of our homeless, at-risk, and socially isolated neighbors by providing food and clothing, as well as access to established social service providers to improve their standard of living sustainably.

 In 2010, the Conestoga Valley Ministerium (a coalition of local pastors) created Conestoga Valley Christian Community Services to consolidate food and clothing banks housed in various churches.
 In 2014, CVCCS moved into the Lapp Electric building to offer a one-stop shop for food and clothing, and to provide access to established social services.

 CVCCS continues to assess the needs of our community and seeks to add services that benefit the people we serve.
-That is why, in addition to our core programs – the food and clothing banks – we now provide financial counseling, food programs that address childhood hunger, and mentoring at-risk children.

 Community Food Bank – A client choice food pantry serving dairy, meat, produce, bakery items, and non-perishable foods once every 30 days to residents of the Conestoga Valley School District.
 Learn More »

 Clothing Bank – Open to all residents of Lancaster County, with an agency referral, the CVCCS clothing bank offers gently used and new clothing, coats, shoes, and accessories.
 Learn More »

 Weekend Blessings – For children in the Conestoga Valley School District who receive free or reduced lunches.
 Children are sent home with a bag of easy to prepare meals to take home for the weekend.
 CVCCS served 150 children and teens a week during the 2017-18 school year.
 Learn More »